buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcPlate.md

 > EXAMPLE  Figure 247 illustrates a 'SweptSolid' geometric representation.
 The following interpretation of dimension parameter applies for polygonal plates (in ground floor view): IfcArbitraryClosedProfileDef.OuterCurve being a closed bounded curve is interpreted as area (or foot print) of the plate.

-### Material Layer Set

-The material information of the IfcPlate is defined by IfcMaterialLayerSet, or by IfcMaterial, and it is attached either directly or at the IfcPlateType.
-In this case, the material information does not allow to construct a shape by applying the layer definition to the plane of the shape representation, to enable this parametric definition, the IfcMaterialLayerSetUsage has to be used instead.

 ### Material Layer Set Usage

 The material of IfcPlate can be defined by